 Breakfast/brunch is my favorite meal of the day, so I was pleasantly surprised by how many spots serve it.
 It was really difficult picking a spot, but we picked Seventh Brunch based on ratings/reviews and their Instagram.

 The food was delicious and everything was cheap.
-But, in fairness, we didn’t pay for our meals due to our server accidentally dropping my friend’s original plate.
+But, in fairness, we didn’t pay for our meals because our server accidentally dropped my friend’s original plate.
 But I do remember the prices for everything, and it was very cheap for the amount of food we received.

 Lumi Rooftop Bar & Restaurant